fairdevices/fairdevices.org/index.md

 ![Hand-drawing of a laundry machine](/assets/images/WaMa1.png)

 The laundry machine is chosen as a first project item.
 Usually a small relay refuses its function or the main bearing starts rattling due to worn dampers.
-Within *fairdevices*, we would like to develop a universal circuit board that will fit most of the conventional machines to secure a second, potentially infinite, repairable life.
+Within _**fair**devices_, we would like to develop a universal circuit board that will fit most of the conventional machines to secure a second, potentially infinite, repairable life.

 ## More devices to come…